cicirello/ZigguratGaussian/README.md

 Polar method, and has some other desirable statistical properties.
 The ZigguratGaussian class is a Java port of the GNU Scientific Library's C implementation (Voss, 2005) of the Ziggurat method.
-In porting to Java, we have made a few subtle, and minor, optimizations, the details of which can be found in the source code comments, which highlights any differences between this Java implementation and the C implementation on which it is based.
+In porting to Java, we have made several optimizations, the details of which can be found in the source code comments, which highlights any differences between this Java implementation and the
+C implementation on which it is based.

 This Java implementation originated as part of an effort to speed up the runtime of a parallel genetic algorithm (PGA).
 The PGA in